Mineral spa: Origins

-Spas were used for millennia for their purported healing or healthful benefits to those wealthy enough or close enough to partake of their waters.
-This was called a mineral cure and gave let to such phrases as taking a cure and taking the waters.
+Spas were used for millennia for their purported healing or healthful benefits to those wealthy or close enough to partake of their waters.
+This was called a mineral cure and gave let to phrases such as taking a cure and taking the waters.
 There has always been a mixture of recreational and medicinal connotations involved, from rest and relaxation, stress relief, and convalescence to more specific notions such as humorism.
-These phrases are still sometimes used today as a euphemism for one trying to kick a drug dependency.
+These phrases are sometimes used as a euphemism for one trying to kick a drug dependency.

 In many cases, mineral spas were located in mountainous locales that gave an additional excuse to leave the drudgery of a hot house in warm weather during summer's onset and were seasonally populated by the well-to-do.
 They eventually became early vacation spots with the counter-Victorian work ethic 'rationale' of health as an excuse to have fun and mix with one's peers in recreation.

-Subsequently, many such became the seed stock for today's modern vacation resorts.
+Subsequently, many became the seed stock for today's modern vacation resorts.
 Locations such as Steamboat Springs, Vail, St Moritz, Mineral Wells first became popular for the questionable health benefits of mineral or soda-water soaks, ingestion, and clean outs during the hey-day of patent medicines and backward medical knowledge.
 United States President Franklin Delano Roosevelt suffered a paralytic illness, and regularly visited Warm Springs and other hot springs for restorative soaks.
-While his cousin Theodore Roosevelt became known as a manly-man of incredible endurance, he was a sickly child suffering from asthma and 'took cures' periodically in an attempt to gain better health.
+While his cousin Theodore Roosevelt was known as a physically active and healthy person, he had asthma and used physical activity as well as occasional visits to mineral spas as attempts to address his asthma.

 The name "spa" comes from the Belgian town Spa.

 Evolution of the resort

-As the Victoria era came to an end, the influences of the industrial revolution created more and more varied members of the upper middle class.
-The concepts of vacationing, tourism, and travel became less the property of the old monied classes, and shared by an increasing population base of those who could afford holiday trips like the rich.
+As the Victoria era ended, the influences of the industrial revolution created more and more varied members of the upper middle class.
+The concepts of vacationing, tourism, and travel became less the property of the old monied classes and more shared by an increasing population base of those who could afford holiday trips, like the rich.

-Such adventures had much allure in the days before any audio-visual entertainments outside a live orchestra.
-Thus, the spas began attracting an increasing number of local patrons as well as those from afar just at the time when the burgeoning numbers were able to take advantage of the automobile and the now extensive railways throughout most all of Europe and the United States.
+Such adventures had much allure before any audio-visual entertainment outside a live orchestra.
+Thus, the spas began attracting more local patrons and those from afar when the burgeoning numbers could take advantage of the automobile and the now extensive railways throughout most of Europe and the United States.

-The spa towns already had infrastructure and attractions in place to assuage such desires, and the modern tourist trip began to take its familiar form.
+The spa towns already had infrastructure and attractions to assuage such desires, and the modern tourist trip began to take its familiar form.
 Other technologies came into play (skis, ski boats, etc.)